NiklasRosenstein/feedr/feedr-oauth2/README.md

 session = client.login_session()

-# This stands for any intermediary logic needed to redirect the user to the authorize URL
+# This stands for any intermediary logic needed to redirect the user to the login URL
 # and retrieving the "code" and "state" from page they got redirected to after that.
-response = redirect_user_to_page(session.authorize_url)
+response = redirect_user_to_page(session.login_url)

 session.validate(response.get('state'))